zenite-docs/zenite-docs.github.io/server/scale.md

 If your current server requires additional resources, you can scale the server up:

+1. Click server.zenite.io (your server name)
+2. Click "Scale up".
-1. Click server.zenite.io -> Scale up and choose a new tier.
+3. Choose a new tier.
 2. Click "Scale".

 The scaling process will shutdown your server for 10-15 minutes (possibly more, depending on the size of your disk).